floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgadmin_migration.md

 ## Offline migration

-sgadmin can migrate existing files offline, for example after you run a [configuration backup](configuration_sgadmin_configuration_changes.md) on an OpenSearch/Elasticsearch 6.x cluster.
-After the files have been migrated, you can upload them to an OpenSearch/Elasticsearch 7.x cluster.
+sgadmin can migrate existing files offline, for example after you run a [configuration backup](configuration_sgadmin_configuration_changes.md) on an Elasticsearch 6.x cluster.
+After the files have been migrated, you can upload them to an Elasticsearch 7.x cluster.

 ```bash
 ./sgadmin.sh \